 For more information on system requirements and authorization instructions, check out the Action Tremolo user manual at NoiseAsh.

-The Beijaflor TAS-X (link to check the price at Beijaflor) is a free stereo tremolo and slicer plugin worthy of a mention on this list.
+The Beijaflor TAS-X is a free stereo tremolo and slicer plugin worthy of mention on this list.

 Beijaflor's TAS-X is straightforward.
 What you see is what you get.